Yangians and quantum loop algebras: Introduction

 \section{Introduction}

-The present paper is motivated by, and lays the groundwork for a proof of the trigonometric monodromy conjecture formulated by the second author in \cite{valerio3}.
+The present paper is motivated by, and lays the groundwork for a proof of the trigonometric monodromy conjecture formulated by the second author in \cite {valerio3}.
 Let $\g$ be a complex, semisimple Lie algebra, $G$ the corresponding connected and simply--connected Lie group, $H\subset G$ a maximal torus and $W$ the corresponding Weyl group.
 In \cite{valerio3} a flat, $W$--equivariant connection $\wh{\nabla}_C$ was constructed on $H$ which has logarithmic singularities on the root subtori of $H$ and values in any \fd representation of the Yangian $\Yhg$.
-By analogy with the description of the monodromy of the Casimir rational connection of $\Lg$ obtained in \cite{valerio4,valerio0}, it was conjectured in \cite{valerio3} that the monodromy of the trigonometric Casimir connection $\wh{\nabla}_C$ is described by the action of the affine braid group of $\g$ arising from the quantum Weyl group operators of the quantum loop algebra $\hloop$.
-This naturally raises the problem of relating \fd representations of $\Yhg$ and $\hloop$.
+By analogy with the description of the monodromy of the rational Casimir connection of $\Lg$ obtained in \cite{valerio4,valerio0}, it was conjectured in \cite{valerio3} that the monodromy of the trigonometric Casimir connection $\wh{\nabla}_C$ is described by the action of the affine braid group of $\g$ arising from the quantum Weyl group operators of the quantum loop algebra $\hloop$.
+This raises in particular the problem of relating \fd representations of $\Yhg$ and $\hloop$.

-Since their construction by V. Drinfeld \cite{drinfeld-qybe,drinfeld-quantum-groups}, these quantum groups have been extensively studied from several perspectives (see, \eg \cite[chap.
-12] {chari-pressley} and references therein) and are widely believed to share the same \fd representation theory.
-This belief is corroborated in part by the following facts \begin{enumerate} \item The quantum loop algebra $\hloop$ degenerates to the Yangian $\Yhg$ \cite{drinfeld-quantum-groups,guay-degeneration}. \item \Fd simple modules over $\hloop$ are parametrised by $\bfI$--tuples of polynomials $\{P_i(u)\}_{i\in\bfI}$ satisfying $P_i(0)=1$, where $\bfI$ is the set of vertices of the Dynkin diagram of $\g$ \cite{chari-pressley-qaffine}.
-Similarly, \fd simple modules over $\Yhg$ are classified by $\bfI$--tuples of monic polynomials \cite{drinfeld-yangian-qaffine,chari-pressley-yangian}. \item If $\g$ is simply--laced, there exists, for every $\bfw\in\N^\bfI$, a Steinberg type variety $Z(\bfw)$ endowed with an action of $GL(\bfw)\times\nC$ (here $GL(\bfw) = \prod_{i\in\bfI} GL_{w_i}$) and algebra homomorphisms
+Since their construction by Drinfeld \cite{drinfeld-qybe,drinfeld-quantum-groups}, these affine quantum groups have been extensively studied from several perspectives (see, \eg \cite[chap.
+12] {chari-pressley}, \cite{chari-hernandez} and references therein), and are widely believed to share the same \fd representation theory.
+This belief is corroborated in part by the following facts \begin{enumerate} \item The quantum loop algebra $\hloop$ degenerates to the Yangian $\Yhg$.
+Specifically, if $\hloop$ is filtered by the powers of the evaluation ideal at $ z=1$, its associated graded is isomorphic to $\Yhg$ \cite{drinfeld-quantum-groups, guay-degeneration}. \item \Fd simple modules over $\hloop$ are parametrised by $\bfI$--tuples of (Drinfeld) polynomials $\{P_i(u)\}_{i\in\bfI}$ satisfying $P_i (0)=1$, where $\bfI$ is the set of vertices of the Dynkin diagram of $\g$ \cite {chari-pressley-qaffine}.
+Similarly, \fd simple modules over $\Yhg$ are classified by $\bfI$--tuples of monic polynomials \cite{drinfeld-yangian-qaffine,tarasov-1984, tarasov-1985,chari-pressley-yangian}. \item If $\g$ is simply laced, there exists, for every $\bfw\in\N^\bfI$, a Steinberg variety $Z(\bfw)$ endowed with an action of $GL(\bfw)\times\nC$ (here $GL(\bfw) = \prod_{i\in\bfI} GL_{w_i}$), and algebra homomorphisms